michael-milette/moodle-filter_filtercodes/README.md

 * {profile_field_shortname} : Display's custom user profile field.
 Replace "shortname" with the shortname of a custom user profile field all in lowercase.
 NOTE: Will not display if the custom user profile field's settings are set to **Not Visible**.
 * {profilefullname}: Similar to {fullname} except that it displays a profile owner's name when placed on the Profile page.
 * {firstaccessdate dateTimeFormat} : Date that the user first accessd the site.
 For information on the optional dateTimeFormat format, see Supported dateTimeFormats Formats in the [FAQ](#faq) section of this documentation.
-* {lastlogindate dateTimeFormat} : Date that the user last logged into the site.
+* {lastlogin dateTimeFormat} : Date that the user last logged into the site.
 For information on the optional dateTimeFormat format, see Supported dateTimeFormats Formats in the [FAQ](#faq) section of this documentation.

 ### System Information